Label-Efficient Object Detection via Region Proposal Network Pre-Training

 We evaluate ADePT on three benchmark detection tasks: MS COCO~\cite{lin2014microsoft}, SODA10M~\cite{han2021soda10m}, and PASCAL VOC~\cite{everingham2010pascal}.
 We find that ADePT consistently provides stronger downstream detection performance over several seminal self-supervised pre-training baselines, especially in domains containing only limited labeled data (\eg~when only $1\%$ and $10\%$ of labels are available).
+A qualitative comparison is presented in Fig.~\ref{fig:qualitative_soda}.
 Additionally, we observe boosts in few-shot detection, highlighting a further benefit of comprehensively pre-trained architectures.

 Our main contributions can be summarized as: \begin{itemize} \item We explore, for the first time, pre-training of RPN components in two-stage detectors. \item Empirical analysis of \mbox{\emph{localization}} error terms provide new insights for self-supervised object detection research considerations. \item Experimental work across several benchmarks and settings comprehensively evidences the benefits of RPN pre-training in terms of transferable representation. \end{itemize}